jculaton/highest-profit/README.md

 After writing all of the valid data rows into data2.json, I sorted the list in descending order and printed the top 20 rows using a while loop.

 To verify my output values were correct, I used Excel to find the total number of data rows and used command + find to get the frequency of N.A. in the profit column.
 Then I subtracted the total rows - N.A. frequency and compared with my code output.

+After recieving feedback on incorrect output, I immediately knew the problem was with the Part 2 deliverable (printing top 20 profit values).
+I was accessing the correct column value, but it was sorted by string value.
+Solution was to typecase it to float and bug was fixed.